irinayiwei/YouTube-Subscriber-Prediction/README.md

    - *Merge* multiple datasets to get a combined dataset that includes features for all variables
    - *Clean* missing values and extreme values
    - *Create* new features suggested by previous research, including taking the ratios, differences, etc for certain variables
-   -- *Standardize* certain variables if needed, check for variable skewness and distributions
+   - *Standardize* certain variables if needed, check for variable skewness and distributions
-   - *Visualize*
+   - *Visualize* variable distributions and colinear relationships
 - Model Building:
 - Web App:
 - Launching and Testing: